Competing Models: Introduction

-All agents are given the same data to estimate the parameters of their models: $n$ independent draws of $x$ and $y$ according to the unknown process.
-Agents are fully Bayesian, but have different priors---as in \cite{harrison1978speculative} or \cite{morris1994trade}.
-Thus, each agent will compute a posterior distribution of $\beta_j$'s and the variance of $\epsilon$, and will use it to predict its optimal action and expected payoff.
-Notice that there is no winner's curse in this set-up, as winning the auction has no effect on the winner's posterior distribution.
+All agents are given the same data: $n$ independent draws of $x$ and $y$, according to an unknown process.
+Agents are Bayesian but have different priors---as in \cite{harrison1978speculative} or \cite{morris1994trade}.
+Thus, each agent computes a posterior distribution of $\beta_j$'s and the variance of $\epsilon$, and will use these posterior distributions to solve for their optimal action.
+Notice that there is no winner's curse in this setup, as winning the auction has no effect on the winner's posterior distribution.
 Therefore, the auction has the usual equilibrium in dominant strategies where each agent bids her expected value of the asset if she becomes the owner and gets to choose $a$.
-The winner is the agent with the lowest expected loss \emph{according to her own model}.

-As everything else is equal, this is then a competition between models.
-We ask the following question: What are the characteristics of the model of the agent that, after observing the data, has the lowest posterior expected loss or, in a slight abuse of terminology, the highest \textit{subjective confidence} in her ability to make a correct prediction?
+The winner is the agent with the lowest subjective MSPE.
+As everything else is equal, this is a competition among models.
+We ask: What are the characteristics of the model that, after observing the data, has the lowest subjective MSPE?

-There is a trivial reason why certain models may lead to lower posterior expected losses: their priors may contain less uncertainty about the world.
-The most extreme case is when a subject is dogmatic: she has a---right or wrong---deterministic model.
-That subject would believe she has perfect predictive ability---and would always bid $M$ in the auction above.
-To zero in on more interesting effects, we prove all our results under the assumption that, absent data (when $n=0$), all agents have the same expected loss.
+Note that there is a trivial reason why certain models may have lower subjective MSPE: their priors may contain less uncertainty about the world.
+The most extreme case is when an agent is dogmatic and she has a (right or wrong) deterministic model.
+That agent would believe she has no prediction error and would always bid $M$ in the auction described above.
+To focus on more interesting effects, we prove all our results under the assumption that, absent data, all agents have the same expected loss.

-We show that the answer on which model gives the highest subjective confidence depends both on the size of the dataset $n$ and on the dimension of the agent's model, i.e., how many variables are considered.
-With \textit{small samples}, we present a number or results suggesting the most confident agent is one with a model that is \emph{low-dimensional}.
-This means the agent uses a smaller number of variables relative to the true data generating process and, perhaps, includes covariates that have no explanatory power.
-Instead, with \emph{large samples}, the most confident agent is one with a \emph{high-dimensional model} that possibly includes irrelevant variables, but never excludes relevant ones.